Happy Healthy Homes

 Classical, or Traditional Feng Shui should not be confused with Western Feng Shui that is associated primarily with applications using the “Bagua Map” method for locating the “love corner” or the “wealth corner” of a home.
 Classical Feng Shui rejects this over-simplified methodology.
 Every building has its own unique energy characteristics.
 There is no pat answer, no one size fits all solution for maximizing energy flow.
 Simply placing a faux-Chinese artifact in a particular corner is not the answer.
 Traditional Feng Shui uses a much more complex scientific approach to subtly shift energy.
 There is no guess work, no new age gimmicks to achieve a harmonious environment.

-Ineffective attempts at modifying energy flow by Feng Shui charlatans are shrouded in cloaks of mystery and ritual.
+Feng Shui has a bad name because of ineffective attempts at modifying energy flow.
+Charlatans are shrouded in cloaks of mystery and ritual.
 They take a “shotgun” approach to prescribing wind chimes and mirrors, embellishing their charade with incense and prayer.
 Be wary of practitioners who offer fixed or occult “cures”; their prescribed remedies may do more harm than good.

 Classes on Classical Feng Shui are available for groups, please inquire.